Table of Contents Understanding SaaS Pricing StructuresDo Higher SaaS Prices Reflect...

 Zylo co-founder and VP of Product Ben Pippegner joined hosted a panel that included John Tomeny, CEO of ITAM Partners, Rory Canavan, founder of SAM Charter, and David Foxen, principal of SAM Beast.
 All three provide independent consulting and services for businesses and organizations seeking to manage IT and software assets.

 Zylo co-founder Ben Pippenger hosted three independent SAM experts to discuss the evolving role of software asset management in organizations experiencing significant growth in the use of SaaS and other subscription software

 RELATED: Read the post that inspired the webinar: How SAM Pros Can Manage SaaS

-SAM vs. SaaS: What’s the Difference?
+Software Asset Management vs. SaaS: What’s the Difference?

 More than three decades ago, the enterprise software lifecycle was purely IT’s operation.
 Software required on-premises hardware for hosting and managing.
 IT selected and sourced software purchases, provisioned and supported the on-premise systems, including deployment to users and ongoing license management, which, if available, fell squarely on the shoulders of software asset management (SAM) teams.

 In the late 1990s early 2000s, the ownership of software purchasing shifted as new software publishers took advantage of specialized categories such as Marketing, Finances, and Human Resources.
 In these scenarios, the principal buyer became the leader within respective departments, not IT.

 Today, that ownership model has shifted again with the advent of the end-user era.
 With low-cost and freemium subscription software and few requirements for deployment other than an Internet connection, individual employee users now contribute significantly to software acquisition.